 Today’s post is the first in a series of editorial “think pieces” touching upon some of the themes that will be explored in further detail over the coming months.

-Between Quebec and Chesapeake Bay there were eight printers; five of them were in Boston, which was in 1722 the intellectual center of British North America.
+Between Quebec and the Chesapeake Bay, there were eight printers; five of them were in Boston, which was in 1722 the intellectual center of British North America.

 Tudor is credited with calling Boston the “Athens of America,” suggesting an elevated culture in the old city.
 Tudor also helped to create the Boston Athenaeum, and in addition to being one of the most versatile writers in Boston (his essays ranged from politics and philosophy to cranberries and the purring of cats) was a business agent in the Caribbean for his brother Frederick, the ice king, and died on a diplomatic mission to South America.

 His “Athens of America” note, and the nature of his own social status, suggests a kind of elitism in Boston culture, which might have some truth to it.
 But Boston was creating a culture that transcended lines of class and status.
 The Massachusetts Constitution of 1780 calls for diffusing wisdom and knowledge through the “body of the people,” and makes it “the duty of legislatures and magistrates, in all future periods of this commonwealth, to cherish the interests of literature and the sciences, and all seminaries of them,” including of course Harvard College, but also “public schools and grammar schools in the towns. . . . ”